-The determination of the cash equivalent of any taxable benefit is to be made by the employer although the Commissioner may redetermine the cash equivalent if he thinks the employer's determination is incorrect.
+The determination of the cash equivalent of any taxable benefit is to be made by the employer although the Commissioner may reduce the cash equivalent if he is of the opinion that the employer's determination is incorrect.

 An employer is obliged to deduct PAYE on taxable fringe benefits.